 'Third countries' according to the EU GDPR are states that fall outside of the EU GDPR zone (the EU member states plus Norway, Liechtenstein and Iceland).
 The EU GDPR restricts transfers of personal data to such 'third countries' unless the personal data is protected in another way, or an exception applies.
-When the UK left the EU, it became a 'third country' to the EU under EU GDPR and the exceptions that now apply to the UK are the adequacy decision on transfers under EU GDPR and the adequacy decision on transfers under the EU and UK.
+When the UK left the EU, it became a 'third country' to the EU under EU GDPR and the exceptions that now apply to the UK are the adequacy decision on transfers under EU GDPR and the adequacy decision on transfers under the Law Enforcement Directive on data transfers between the EU and UK.